eaglesky/system-design/Concurrency/multiThreading.md

 * Implementing runnable is the preferrable way.
 	- Java does not support multiple inheritance.
 Therefore, after extending the Thread class, you can't extend any other class which you required.
 A class implementing the Runnable interface will be able to extend another class.
 	- A class might only be interested in being runnable, and therefore, inheriting the full overhead of the Thread class would be excessive.
+* However, extending the Thread class is more convenient in many cases.
+In the example you saw for getting the name of the thread, you had to use Thread.currentThread().getName() when implementing the Runnable interface whereas you just used the getName() method directly while extending Thread since MyThread1 extends Thread. so, extending Thread is a little more convenient in this case.
 * Thread and Runnable are complement to each other for multithreading not competitor or replacement.
 Because we need both of them for multi-threading.
 	- For Multi-threading we need two things:
 		+ Something that can run inside a Thread (Runnable).